 Leading Your Student Organizations at UMB

-Students have an opportunity to create a robust community through leading a student organization at UMB.
-Part of the responsibility of leading a student organization includes ensuring recognition and registration on an annual basis.
+Students have an opportunity to contribute to the creation of a robust community through leading a student organization at UMB.

 Here are some resources to help you lead and manage your student organization.

-Policies and procedures include include: All-Comers Guidance, Hazing, Health Education & Clinical Care Guidance, Title IX
+Policies and procedures include: All-Comers Guidance, Hazing, Health Education & Clinical Care Guidance, Title IX

 All-Comers Guidance